offconvex/offconvex.github.io/_posts/2018-11-02-optimization-beyond-landscape.md

 ---

 Neural network optimization is fundamentally non-convex, and yet simple gradient-based algorithms seem to consistently solve such problems.
 This phenomenon is one of the central pillars of deep learning, and forms a mystery many of us theorists are trying to unravel.
+This post surveys some recent attempts, finishing with a discussion of my recent paper with ... which shows...

 ## Landscape Approach and Its Limitations

-Many papers on optimization in deep learning implicitly assume that a rigorous understanding will follow from establishing geometric properties of the loss landscape, and in particular, of critical points (points where the gradient vanishes).
+Many papers on optimization in deep learning implicitly assume that a rigorous understanding will follow from establishing geometric properties of the loss *landscape*, and in particular, of *critical points* (points where the gradient vanishes).
-For example, through an analogy with the spherical spin-glass model from condensed matter physics, [Choromanska et al. 2015](http://proceedings.mlr.press/v38/choromanska15.pdf) argued that in deep learning, suboptimal critical points are overwhelmingly likely to have negative eigenvalues to their Hessian.
+For example, through an analogy with the spherical spin-glass model from condensed matter physics, [Choromanska et al. 2015](http://proceedings.mlr.press/v38/choromanska15.pdf) made the following conjecture about deep learning:

-The latter essentially means that there are *no poor local minima*, and that *saddle points are strict* --- properties which have been formally proven for problems involving different **shallow** (two layer) models, e.g. [matrix sensing](https://papers.nips.cc/paper/6271-global-optimality-of-local-search-for-low-rank-matrix-recovery.pdf), [matrix completion](https://papers.nips.cc/paper/6048-matrix-completion-has-no-spurious-local-minimum.pdf), [orthogonal tensor decomposition](http://proceedings.mlr.press/v40/Ge15.pdf), [phase retrieval](https://arxiv.org/pdf/1602.06664.pdf), and [neural networks with quadratic activation](http://proceedings.mlr.press/v80/du18a/du18a.pdf).
+>(Landscape Conjecture) Suboptimal critical points are overwhelmingly likely to have negative eigenvalues to their Hessian.
+In other words, there are *no poor local minima*, and all *saddle points are strict*.

+Subsequently stronger forms of this conjecture were proved for loss landscapes for various simpler problems involving **shallow** (two layer) models, e.g. [matrix sensing](https://papers.nips.cc/paper/6271-global-optimality-of-local-search-for-low-rank-matrix-recovery.pdf), [matrix completion](https://papers.nips.cc/paper/6048-matrix-completion-has-no-spurious-local-minimum.pdf), [orthogonal tensor decomposition](http://proceedings.mlr.press/v40/Ge15.pdf), [phase retrieval](https://arxiv.org/pdf/1602.06664.pdf), and [neural networks with quadratic activation](http://proceedings.mlr.press/v80/du18a/du18a.pdf).
-In their excellent posts on this blog, [Rong Ge](http://www.offconvex.org/2016/03/22/saddlepoints/), [Ben Recht](http://www.offconvex.org/2016/03/24/saddles-again/) and [Chi Jin and Michael Jordan](http://www.offconvex.org/2017/07/19/saddle-efficiency/) told us that gradient descent escapes strict saddle points, and that this process is efficient if random perturbations are added to the algorithm.
+There was also work on establishing fast convergence of gradient descent if the Landscape Conjecture holds, as described in the excellent posts on this blog by [Rong Ge](http://www.offconvex.org/2016/03/22/saddlepoints/), [Ben Recht](http://www.offconvex.org/2016/03/24/saddles-again/) and [Chi Jin and Michael Jordan](http://www.offconvex.org/2017/07/19/saddle-efficiency/).
+They describe how gradient descent can efficiently arrive to second order local minima by escaping all strict saddle points, provided perturbations are added to the gradient descent.
+Note that under the landscape conjecture, second order local minima are also global optima.
-This means that the above treatments of shallow models, and, roughly speaking, any landscape analysis that rules out existence of poor local minima and non-strict saddles, immediately imply convergence of gradient descent to global minimum!

 <p style="text-align:center;">
 <img src="/assets/optimization-beyond-landscape-points.png" width="100%" alt="Local minima and saddle points" />
 </p>

-Despite the elegance and achievements of the landscape approach, it suffers from inherent limitations in the context of deep learning.
-First, it cannot be applied as is to **deep** (three or more layer) networks, since these typically induce non-strict saddles (e.g. at the point where all weights are zero, see [Kawaguchi 2016](https://papers.nips.cc/paper/6112-deep-learning-without-poor-local-minima.pdf)).
+However, it has also become clear that the landscape approach (and the Landscape Conjecture) cannot be applied as is to **deep** (three or more layer) networks, since these typically induce non-strict saddles (e.g. at the point where all weights are zero, see [Kawaguchi 2016](https://papers.nips.cc/paper/6112-deep-learning-without-poor-local-minima.pdf)).
 Second, a landscape perspective largely ignores algorithmic aspects that empirically are known to greatly affect convergence --- for example the [type of initialization](http://proceedings.mlr.press/v28/sutskever13.html), or [batch normalization](http://proceedings.mlr.press/v37/ioffe15.pdf).
 Finally, as I argued in my [previous blog post](http://www.offconvex.org/2018/03/02/acceleration-overparameterization/), based upon [work with Sanjeev Arora and Elad Hazan](http://proceedings.mlr.press/v80/arora18a/arora18a.pdf), adding (redundant) linear layers to a classic linear model can sometimes accelerate gradient-based optimization, without any gain in expressiveness, and despite introducing non-convexity to a formerly convex problem.
 Any landscape analysis that relies on properties of critical points alone will have difficulty explaining this phenomenon, as through such lens, nothing is easier to optimize than a convex objective with a single critical point which is the global minimum.